-With all that is going on in the world, we are so pleased we managed to get away to France this summer in our Mazda Bongo camper.
-We’ve always been huge fans of the French campsites; spacious pitches, fresh croissants every morning from the bakery, a bar and restaurant on site.
-And when it comes to families, France really does have some of the best family campsites in Europe.
+Whether we’re camping in a tent or in our Mazda Bongo camper, we’re huge fans of the French campsites; spacious pitches, fun swimming pools, fresh croissants every morning from the bakery, a bar and restaurant on site, and fantastic cycle tracks.
+When it comes to families especially, France really does have some of the best family campsites in the world.

 1. Camping Château des Marais, Loire Valley

 Set in the heart of the picturesque Loire Valley of France, Camping Château des Marais is a fantastic kid-friendly campsite that we have returned to time and time again.
 We first started visiting by booking through Canvas Holidays and staying in one of their pre-erected tents on site.
-But more recently we’ve returned independently in our Mazda Bongo camper.
+But since returned independently in our Mazda Bongo camper.

 This isn’t a huge site, so we can allow our boys (age 5 and 6 on our most recent visit) some independence, and I personally love the morning walk to the onsite bakery every day to pick up our fresh croissants for breakfast.